The Thamesmead Open

 The Thamesmead Community Fund awards grants from £200 up to £2,000 to individuals and organisations to deliver cultural or community projects to benefit Thamesmead’s residents.
 The money for the fund comes from the fees that Peabody earns through location filming in Thamesmead, and from the Peabody Community Foundation.

 The Thamesmead Community Fund is run by Peabody, the London Community Foundation and an advisory group of local residents and stakeholders.
-It is available all year round with deadlines for applications every three months.

 Festival Production Group